In the fall of

 Members of our club routinely participate in the PA QSO PARTY.
 This is an on-the-air radio contest, held in early October, that draws massive attention nationwide.
 Unlike FIELD DAY, SPARK members operate their own stations, whether mobile or stationary and combine scores for a cumulative total.
 You need not worry about having HF privileges, since there is plenty of action to be found on VHF and UHF as well!

-Finally, SPARK conducts its meetings the third Tuesday of every month on the second floor of the Christian Education Building at the Hickory Street Presbyterian Church in South Scranton.
+Finally, SPARK conducts its meetings the third Tuesday of every month in the Lackawanna Center for Public Safety, 30 Valley View Drive, Jessup, PA 18434, 19:00 hours.
 The meetings are designed to accomdate the business necessary to SPARK's future.
 Presentations and seminars are also given during these meetings.
 As a member, you are encouraged, but not required, to attend and give your input or make suggestions.
-The meetings begin at 7:30 PM.
 Please feel free to attend whether you are a ham or thinking about getting your license.
 We would be glad to have you.
-For more information or to receive an application, contact K3CSG at the email address below.
-The information will be forwarded to you at your email address or at your snail mail address.
-Applications are only snail mailable.
+For more information contact SPARK here E-Mail SPARK.
+To download an application, see this link Printable Membership Application.
+Applications must be mailed to: SPARK, ATTN: Treasurer, P.O.
+Box 20206, Scranton, PA 18502.
 73 from the Officers of SPARK.